asmeurer/blog/posts/automatically-deploying-this-blog-to-github-pages-with-travis-ci.md

 pip install doctr
 ```

-Then run
+**Then run this command in your blog repo:**

 ```bash
 doctr configure
 ```

-in your blog repo.
 This will ask you for your GitHub username and password,
 and for the name of the repo you are deploying from and to (for instance, for
 my blog, I entered `asmeurer/blog`).
 The output will look something like this: